amarmer/Stack-Factory-Puzzle/README.md

 ### Stack Factory Puzzle

-#### Solution of the puzzle shows how instances of classes derived from the same class can be created on the stack.
+#### When instances of classes derived from the same class need to be created based on certain conditions, they are created on the heap.
+The puzzle is about how to do it on the stack.

 In `main`, code between comments `Begin` `End` creates objects `X0` or `X1` or `X2` (depends on `i`) on the heap<br/>
 (similar to a factory function which creates objects of classes on the heap and returns pointer to their base class).<br/>